TCL C7L Review

 10/10

-It’s worth taking a look at the dry numbers here, because in terms of signal delay, the TCL C7L is absolutely top of the market.
-Our measurements showed that the input lag is extremely low, and for a 60 Hz signal, it’s only around 10 ms. When we step it up and fire up a game at 120 Hz, the lag drops to an almost imperceptible 6 to 7 ms. However, what’s even more important is that these values are maintained even after activating the Dolby Vision format in games.
+It's worth taking a look at the raw numbers here, because in terms of signal delay the TCL C7L is an absolute market leader.
+Our measurements showed that input lag is extremely low and for a 60 Hz signal it's only about 10 ms. When we step up to 120 Hz gaming, the delay falls to an almost imperceptible 6 to 7 ms. More importantly, the TV maintains those values even with Dolby Vision enabled in games.

 SDR HDR Dolby Vision